geok1999/Synopses-as-a-MicroService-SaaMS/Readme.md

   "noOfP" : 6
 }
 ```
-The `LOAD_REQUEST` is a keyword that indicates that the request is for loading a Synopsis from disc.
-The `PathToLoadSynopsis` is the path where the serialized file of the Synopsis is stored.
+The `DELETE_REQUEST` is a keyword that indicates that the request is for deleting a maintained Synopsis.
+The other filed are the same as the [Request message for adding a new Synopsis](#request-message-for-adding-a-new-synopsis).
 ## Output Message
 The result of this estimation is written on an output Kafka topic with the name `OutputTopicSynopsis_(the synopsisid)`.
 The representation of the messages that the output topic can contain is presented below: